Best savings accounts for January 2022

 Online banks tend to offer higher rates than brick-and-mortar banks.
 They are able to do this because they usually have fewer overhead costs.
 Online banks also need a way to attract your money, so they tend to offer higher yields than banks with branches.

-Banking with an online bank that’s a member of the FDIC, can be a great way to earn a higher rate and ensure your money stays protected.
+Banking with an online bank that’s a member of the Federal Deposit Insurance Corp.
+(FDIC), can be a great way to earn a higher rate and ensure your money stays protected.
 Just make sure you’re within the FDIC’s limits and guidelines.

 Bankrate's experience on financial advice and reporting

-Best online savings accounts and rates of October 2021
+Best online savings accounts & rates of January 2022

 Here are Bankrate's selections for the best widely available savings account rates from top online banks: